Close Menu

 If you cannot work, then your SSD case will dictate the money you have for the future.
 You need to hire a law firm that cares about your future benefits.
 Cannon Disability Law is one of the best firms in the country.
 We are also one of the best Social Security law firms in Las Vegas, Nevada.

 The lawyers at our law firm are also members of the National Organization of Social Security Claimant’s Representatives.
-Learn more about Utah SSD benefits.
-Nevada SSD Information can also be found on this website.
-If you are from California, then our website has California SSDI and SSI information.
+Learn about Utah SSD benefits and Nevada SSD benefit information.
+If you are from California, then we have California SSDI and SSI information.
+We also have Idaho SSD benefit information and Colorado benefit information.
 However, we can represent you no matter where you live.

 LEGAL EXPERIENCE WINS BENEFITS

-There are many important issues, like your RFC, that play a large role in whether you win your SSDI and SSI benefits.
+There are many important issues, like your RFC, that play a large role in your SSDI and SSI case.
 You need a lawyer who understands those issues.
 You also need an attorney who knows the law.
-Cannon Disability wants to be your legal team.
-Hire us for our experience.
+WE want to be your legal team.
+Hire us for our decades of legal experience.
 Over the last 30 years, we have won over 20,000 SSDI and SSI claims.

 Another important factor to consider is what it costs to hire an attorney.
 We are affordable.
 You do not pay an attorney fee until we win your case.
 The attorney fee comes out of your back benefit.
 If we do not win your case, then there is no back benefit.
 Therefore, you will not owe us an attorney fee if we do not win your benefits.